Battle of Tendra: Battle

 The Ottomans began to bear away and by 6 p.m. were in full retreat.
-The Russians followed closely, inflicting much damage - in particular, the Ottoman Vice Admiral's ship was attacked by Ioann Bogoslov, and the Admiral's and Rear-Admiral's ships by Rozhdestvo Christovo and Preobrazhenie Gospodne.
+The Russians followed closely, inflicting much damage—in particular, the Ottoman Vice Admiral's ship was attacked by Ioann Bogoslov, and the Admiral's and Rear-Admiral's ships by Rozhdestvo Christovo and Preobrazhenie Gospodne.
 The Ottomans speed allowed them to get away though, and soon after 8 p.m. firing ceased and the Russians anchored.

 The next day, 2 damaged Ottoman ships, the Kapitana (Vice Admiral's ship) and Melike Bahri were seen close by, and the Russians attacked.
-Melike Bahri surrendered to Maria Magdalina without resistance, but the "Kapitana" put up a stout resistance.
+Melike Bahri surrendered to Maria Magdalina without resistance, but the Kapitana put up a stout resistance.
 At 10 a.m. she was attacked by Sv.
 Andrei Pervozvannyi, which brought down her fore topsail, then by Sv.
 Georgii Pobyedonosets, Preobrazhenie Gospodne and others.
 By noon she was completely surrounded, but fought on.
 At 2 p.m.
 Ushakov in Rozhdestvo Christovo shot away all her masts and placed his ship across her bows, and at 3 p.m. she surrendered.
-Unfortunately she was seen to be on fire, and blew up after only 20 men, including Said Bey and her captain, had been taken off.
+She was seen to be on fire, and blew up after only 20 men, including Said Bey and her captain, had been taken off.
 Only 101 men were saved out of 800 on board.

 Some Russian ships had been chasing the rest of the Ottoman fleet but they were losing ground and at about 4:30 p.m.
 Ushakov recalled them.
 Russian privateers later brought in 3 small craft.
 Russian casualties were 25 killed and 25 wounded, and 733 Ottomans were captured.
 Several ships had minor damage in their masts and rigging.
-Russian victory in the Battle of Tendra allowed them to control the Black Sea.
+Russian victory in the Battle of Tendra allowed them to control the Black Sea, and Grigory Potemkin finally considered it possible to begin military action against the Vizier, leading eventually to the siege of Izmail.